Reefton Hospital

 Reefton Hospital is a hospital in Reefton on the West Coast of New Zealand.
-It was founded in 1872 and remains in operation.
+It was founded in 1872 and its closure was announced in 2024.

+History

 Reefton Hospital was established in 1872 and still stands on its original site in Broadway, Reefton.
 In 1872 Reefton had at least eight doctors including Dr Joseph Lee.
 Lee was a surgeon who had set up his practice to treat the victims of mining accidents, and other patients.
 The community had begun efforts to improve the provision of health care in 1871 by forming a Sickness and Medical Aid Society.
 This was followed by a public meeting in 1872 at which it was decided to raise the necessary funds to build a hospital.
 Dr Lee was qualified to become the hospital's superintendent but the Hospital Committee appointed Dr Thomas Sanderson Bulmer of Wellington to the position.
 Later in 1872 Bulmer was charged with assaulting a fellow doctor, Joseph Currie, and was fined twenty shillings.
 In the following months Bulmer appeared in court several times on various matters including his suing a midwife over payment for his services.

 During 1873 Bulmer's relationship with the Hospital Committee deteriorated due to several issues: supplying medicines to patients free of charge, lack of treatment of a patient in an emergency and sub-standard treatment of a miner with a broken leg.
 Bulmer resigned, the Hospital Committee advertised the job and invited him to apply.
 The Committee appointed Dr James from Ross.
 Bulmer left Reefton for Lyell but returned and was resident in Reefton until December 1876 when he left for Akaroa and later Melbourne.
 The medical superintendent from 1886 to 1902 was Dr Whitton; he was succeeded by Dr William Conlon in 1902.
 Conlon was medical superintendent of the hospital for 13 years and died in Reefton in 1936.
 In 1906 the hospital had four wards including one for women, one for contagious diseases and an operating theatre.
 One ward was funded by David Ziman, a local resident and head of the Consolidated Gold Mine Group.